jpitts/isomorphic-react-demo-ss2015/README.md

 This helps new developers figure things out more quickly, and reduces the costs of maintenance.

-### 2. Code organized by entity makes it easier for developers to divide up work on a project.
+### 2. Developers can divide up work on a project.

 Agreeing to boundaries in an app and code commits are also simplified.

-### 3. Code organized by entity allows parts of the app to be more easily shared.
+### 3. Parts of the app can be more easily shared.

-For example, a user entity that uses Express 4 / jade / React can be checked out into another project that also uses Express 4 / jade / React.
-In time, it may even be possible to use some json describe how an entity's components may depend on other entities, and even incorporate versioning.
+For example, a user entity that depends on Express 4 / jade / React can be checked out into another project that depends on the same modules.
+In the future, json can describe how one entity's components may depend on another entity's components, and incorporate versioning.

 ### Bonus: It may be easier to create microservices out of individual entities.

 This remains to be seen.

 ## Possible Objections to COP

 Packing files together that have different functional roles may seem inconsistent.
 The lack of a directory hierarchy means that the underlying structure of the application may be harder to guess at.
 Developers may be too free to create strange naming conventions.

 Any of these factors can make developers anxious or morose.

-# Node Module Dependencie Dependencies
+# Node Module Dependencies

 ## Gulp